cdp-trial-patterns/opendatalakehouse/04_predict.md

 ![Screen_Shot_2023_04_24_at_11_42_33_PM.png](images/Screen_Shot_2023_04_24_at_11_42_33_PM.png)

-2. Note the environment name as it will be used as one of the inputs while we create our Machine Learning model.
+2. Note the **Environment Name** as it will be used as one of the inputs while we create our Machine Learning model.

 ![Screen_Shot_2023_04_24_at_11_37_42_PM.png](images/Screen_Shot_2023_04_24_at_11_37_42_PM.png)

 3. Click on the workspace available in your Machine Learning Page